sciapp/gr-documentation/src/python.rst

 - openSUSE 42.3:
    ``zypper install libXt6 libXrender1 libXext6 Mesa-libGL1``

-For information on building the GR runtime yourself, see the `Building GR <building?>`_.
+For information on building the GR runtime yourself, see the `Building the GR Runtime <building.rst>`_.

 Getting Started
 ---------------